codingsince1985/couchcache/README.md

 -
 Send POST request to `http://your-host-name:your-port/key/your-key[?ttl=time-to-live-in-sec]` with data in body

-To retrieve a key-value pair
+To retrieve a key
 -
 Send GET request to `http://your-host-name:your-port/key/your-key`

-To delete a key-value pair
+To delete a key
 -
 Send DELETE request to `http://your-host-name:your-port/key/your-key`

+To append a key
+-
+Send PUT request to `http://your-host-name:your-port/key/your-key`

 License
 =